yogiraaz/nightwolf-cotribution/linux_interview_questions_for_freshers.md

 # Linux 200+ Interview Questions for Freshers - Solved:
 ---
 <br>
-  We have prepared a set of questions to help Freshers and Experianced Linux Admins in their preparations for Interview.
+  We have prepared a set of questions to help Freshers and Experienced Linux Admins in their preparations for Interview.
   This list includes Google interview questions for Linux Admin, Amazon interview questions for Linux admin and other reputed firms as well.
   You will find these questions very helpful in your Linux Admins interviews.
 Prepare well and All the very best.
 <br>